Dogs–The Scoop on Poop

 It’s just one dog!
 Is dog poop really that bad?
 How about not using a bag and leaving the dog poop to decompose?

 We hear these sorts of comments all the time.
 The answer?
-What dogs eat, what their waste carries, and how many dogs visit an area can have a serious impact on all sorts of ecosystems (including those beautiful woods and parks that EwA surveys).
+What dogs eat, what their waste carries, and how many dogs visit an area can seriously impact all sorts of ecosystems (including those beautiful woods and parks that EwA surveys).

 Parasites & bacteria galore… Another problem with dog poop is that our dogs carry very different bacterial and parasite fauna than wild animals.
 This fauna is not a problem for dogs – they evolve with that fauna and are immune to it – but that is not the case for wildlife.
 Dog waste contains high levels of bacteria that are harmful to wild animals (and people).
 According to the EPA, one gram of dog waste can contain upwards of 23 million fecal bacteria (supposedly as toxic as an oil spill!).
 When left unchecked (i.e., not scooped and not disposed of appropriately), elements of that toxic soup can make their way to waterways through erosion and rain, contaminating anywhere they pass through.